Accessibility Tools

 What We Do

-We use Afro-indigenous agroforestry, silvopasture, wildcrafting, polyculture, and spiritual farming practices to regenerate 80 acres of mountainside land, producing fruits, plant medicine, pasture-raised livestock, honey, mushrooms, vegetables, and preserves for community provisioning, with the majority of the harvest provided to people living under food apartheid and targeted by state violence.
+We use Afro-indigenous agroforestry, silvopasture, wildcrafting, polyculture, and ancestral farming practices to regenerate 80 acres of mountainside land, producing fruits, plant medicine, pasture-raised livestock, honey, mushrooms, cultural seeds, and vegetables, with the majority of the harvest provided to people living under food apartheid and targeted by state violence.
 Our ancestral farming practices build topsoil, sequester soil carbon, and increase biodiversity.
-The buildings on the farm are hand-constructed, using local wood, adobe, straw bales, solar heat, and reclaimed materials.
+Buildings are designed to minimize impact on the environment in construction and use, and be durable for generations to come.

 Through our “Afro-Indigenous Farming” immersion and workshops we annually equip hundreds of adults and youth with the land-based skills needed to reclaim leadership as farmers and food justice organizers in their communities, to heal their relationship with earth, and to imagine bolder futures.
 Using land as a tool to heal from racial trauma, we work to reverse the dangerously low percentage of farms being owned and operated by people of color and increase the leadership of people of color in the food justice movement.
 Through our Fellowship Program, graduates receive ongoing support to access resources, land, funding, mentorship, and platform.